nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_subscription-search.md

-## Subscription Search Tutorial
+## Subscription Search

-This tutorial will introduce you to the **Subscription Search** feature of the Subcon Admin Portal. **Subscription Search** allows you to manage subscription/subscriber information.
+This guide will introduce you to the **Subscription Search** feature of the Subcon Admin Portal. **Subscription Search** allows you to search for and manage subscriptions.

 ## Find a Subscription